Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/TimeManagement/Practice.md

 **Action** - Had one on one and next time onward they take the decision after the discussion.

 **Result** - Started gaining confidence on the project and working on the pace.

+### Tell me about a time when you felt extremely stressed out by work.
+What caused it, and how did you manage it?